jotavare/42-resources/README.md

 - [Facebook](https://www.facebook.com/42Network/)
 - [Linkedin](https://www.linkedin.com/school/42network/)

-For a specific 42 School social media, check the website in the section 'CAMPUSES' and scroll down to the end of the website page.
+For a specific 42 School social media, check the website in the section 'CAMPUSES' of your choice.

 ### CAMPUSES